< Go to Ski Jackets - Men's

 Hands-on Gear Review

-The Patagonia Primo Down is our Editors Choice award winning jacket.
-It does not earn top scores in any one category, but it presents a solid package of effective and durable performance.
-The durability and neutral styling will deliver to even the most dedicated user many years of service.
-Patagonia’s expensive choice to source proven Gore-Tex shell technology and coat it with their proven durable water repellent inspires confidence that the Primo Down will protect the down and the user from wind and moisture through all those same years.
+An earlier version of the Patagonia Primo Down won our Editors' Choice award.
+Some changes in the product, as well as additional experience of our testers with the new award winner, the Arc'teryx Macai, tilts the balance now in favor of this latter product.
+The Primo Down does not earn top scores in any one category, but it presents a solid package of effective and durable performance.
+The durability and neutral styling will deliver many years of service to even the most dedicated user.
+Patagonia's expensive choice to source established Gore-Tex shell technology and coat it with their proprietary DWR inspires confidence that the Primo Down will protect the down and the user from wind and moisture through all those same years.
 The Primo Down is clearly designed by mountain people for use in the mountains.
 The fit is athletic, allowing for a great range of motion and solid protection from the elements.
-A few details show room for improvement, but overall we were very pleased with this jacket.
+A few details show room for improvement, but overall we are very pleased with this jacket.
+The award went to the Macai because the Macai fits closer while providing greater warmth.
+Otherwise, the two products are well matched.

 Alone in our test, and standing out as a result, Patagonia uses only down insulation in their Primo Down jacket.
 Down insulation has been proven to be warmer-per-weight than synthetic, keep its insulating value longer, but suffers when wet.
 In recent years, as evidenced by the jackets available for us to test, economic pressures and the difficulty in protecting down insulation from moisture in a stormy ski resort setting has led most manufacturers to use synthetic insulation in their ski and board outerwear.
 Patagonia bucks this trend by charging the consumer for the down and protecting it with a beefy Gore-Tex laminated shell fabric.
 As a result, the Patagonia Primo Down jacket is the second lightest in our test yet ranks among the best in warmth.
-Only the Helly Hansen Enigma and Columbia Whirlibird Interchange 3-in-1 kept testers warmer.
+Only the Arc'teryx Macai is lighter, more comfortable, and insulates better.

 The Patagonia Primo Down has pockets in just the right places, a pass-clip in the forearm pocket, and clips to attach the powder skirt to Patagonia pants.
 If it had a goggle wipe in one of the pockets, it would earn perfect scores in this category.